soundchaser128/clip-mash/README.md

 all of the markers into one video.

 ## Usage
-Download the binary for your OS from the releases page, download [ffmpeg](https://ffmpeg.org/download.html), put them both either in the same directory, or in your `PATH` and run `stash-compilation-maker` from your terminal.
-You will need an API key for accessing your Stash instance, you can generate one in the settings page under security.
+Download the binary for your OS from the releases page and run it.
+A new browser tab should open with the GUI prompting you for your configuration information, then you can select filters, (de)select individual markers, enter some video information and then generate the video.
+Should the download in the browser not work, the videos are stored in the `videos` subdirectory of where the executable is stored.